-(c) Amendments
+3. Amendments

-- (a) Plan Modifications.
-The Joint Debtor Plan may be amended, modified, or supplemented by the Plan Debtors in the manner provided for by section 1127 of the Bankruptcy Code or as otherwise permitted by law without additional disclosure pursuant to section 1125 of the Bankruptcy Code.
-In addition, after the Confirmation Date, so long as such action does not materially and adversely affect the treatment of holders of Allowed Claims or Allowed Interests pursuant to the Joint Debtor Plan, the Plan Debtors may remedy any defect or omission or reconcile any inconsistencies in the Joint Debtor Plan or the Confirmation Order with respect to such matters as may be necessary to carry out the purposes of effects of the Joint Debtor Plan, and any holder of a Claim or Interest that has accepted the Joint Debtor Plan shall be deemed to have accepted the Joint Debtor Plan as amended, modified, or supplemented. - (b) Other Amendments.
-Before the Effective Date, the Plan Debtors may make appropriate technical adjustments and modifications to the Joint Debtor Plan and the documents contained in the Joint Debtor Plan Supplement without further order or approval of the Bankruptcy Court; provided, that such technical adjustments and modifications do not adversely affect the treatment of holders of Allowed Claims or Allowed Interests under the Plan.
+(a) Plan Modifications.
+The Joint Debtor Plan may be amended, modified, or supplemented by the Plan Debtors in the manner provided for by section 1127 of the Bankruptcy

+Code or as otherwise permitted by law without additional disclosure pursuant to section 1125 of the Bankruptcy Code.

+(b) Other Amendments.
+Before the Effective Date, the Plan Debtors may make appropriate technical adjustments and modifications to the Joint Debtor Plan and the documents contained in the Joint Debtor Plan Supplement without further order or approval of the Bankruptcy Court; provided, that such technical adjustments and modifications do not adversely affect the treatment of holders of Allowed Claims or Allowed Interests under the Plan and are consistent with the terms of the Liquidator-Controlled Companies Settlement Agreement.

-(d) Revocation or Withdrawal of Plan
+4. Revocation or Withdrawal of Plan